Last Updated on June 20, 2026 by Daniel Globe

 Fostering Dialogue for a Sustainable Aviation Sector

-By fostering dialogue between airlines and policymakers, ALTA creates conditions for aviation growth while maintaining safety and operational standards.
+By fostering dialogue between airlines and policymakers, ALTA helps create conditions for aviation growth while maintaining safety and operational standards.

 The African Airlines Association (AFRAA)

 The African Airlines Association (AFRAA) was established in 1968.
 Its goal is to promote cooperation among African airlines and develop air transport across the continent.
-AFRAA represents over 30 member airlines from various African countries and provides a platform for collaboration on safety, security, and regulatory compliance.
+AFRAA now represents more than 45 member airlines from across the continent and provides a platform for collaboration on safety, security, and regulatory compliance.

-The association addresses unique challenges such as infrastructure limits and regulatory hurdles.
+The association addresses unique challenges such as limited infrastructure and regulatory hurdles.
 AFRAA works with regional governments and international groups to advocate for policies that support air transport growth in Africa.

 The Association of Asia Pacific Airlines (AAPA)